Modern Chinese characters: Replacing

+Different views

+It has been claimed that the general trend in the development of Chinese characters is simplification.
+However, recent research reported that modern Chinese characters are higher in visual complexity than their earliest known counterparts.

 Rationalization

 The goal of Chinese character rationalization or Chinese character optimization is to, in addition to Chinese character simplification, optimize the Chinese characters and set up one standard form for each of them.